securityscorecard/aws-account-alias/README.md

 ## Our Motivation

 The AWS authentication backend in [Hashicorp Vault](https://github.com/hashicorp/vault) requires the roles to be uniquely named.
-If you have multiple AWS accounst you wish to authenticate against identical roles, you have two options:
+If you have multiple AWS accounts you wish to authenticate against identical roles, you have two options:

 1. Mount the AWS authentication backend multiple times, and duplicate the roles with